-81.-(1) A court may, when ordering the payment of maintenance under Part VIII or at any time thereafter, if the court considers just, make an attachment of earnings order to secure payment of the maintenance.

-(2) A Family Court may make an attachment of earnings order to secure payments the defendant is required to make under a maintenance order made by the High Court.
+- 81.-(1) A court may, when ordering the payment of maintenance under Part 8 or at any time thereafter, if the court considers just, make an attachment of earnings order to secure payment of the maintenance. - (2) A Family Court may make an attachment of earnings order to secure payments the defendant is required to make under a maintenance order made by the General Division of the High Court.
+[27/2014; 40/2019]